Corporate Governance

 To help build a culture of performance and stewardship amongst its Board members, the Group ensures that all the Directors step down and offer themselves for re-election at regular intervals of at least once every three (3) years.
 The Company’s Bye-Laws provide that at least one-third of the directors for the time being (or if their number is not three or a multiple of three, then the number nearest to but not less than one third) shall retire from office by rotation.

-For the forthcoming Annual General Meeting (“2024 AGM”), the Directors who are subject to retirement by rotation and eligible for re-election are Mr Michael Yap Kiam Siew, Professor Chan Ching Chuen and Professor Chee Yeow Meng.
+For the forthcoming Annual General Meeting (“2025 AGM”), the Directors who are subject to retirement by rotation and eligible for re-election are Mr Lee Wan Lik, Mr Stephen Ho ChiMing and Mr Pan Kit Kuan.

-For Mr Michael Yap Kiam Siew and Professor Chee Yeow Meng, they each has consented to stand for re-election.
-The NC has recommended for Mr Michael Yap Kiam Siew and Professor Chee Yeow Meng to be nominated for re-election at the 2024 AGM.
+All the three Directors have consented to stand for re-election and the NC has recommended that they be nominated for reelection at the 2025 AGM.
 In making the recommendation, the NC had considered their overall contributions and performance and competencies in fulfilling his responsibility as Director to the Board.
 The Board has accepted the NC’s recommendation.
-Please refer to the notice of AGM for the resolutions put forth in relation to the re- elections and details of the retiring Directors including the information required under Rule 720(6) of the Listing Manual, as disclosed in the section on Disclosure of Information on Director’s Seeking Re-election in this corporate governance report.
+Please refer to the Notice of AGM for the resolutions put forth in relation to the re- elections and details of the retiring Directors including the information required under Rule 720(6) of the Listing Manual, as disclosed in the section on Disclosure of Information on Director’s Seeking Re-election in this corporate governance report.

-In the selection and nomination for new directors, the NC identifies the key attributes that an incoming director should have, based on attributes of the existing Board and the requirements of the Group and the salient factors set out in the Board Diversity Policy.
-After endorsement by the Board of the key attributes, the NC taps on the resources of the directors’ personal contacts for recommendations of potential candidates.
+In the selection and nomination for new directors, the NC identifies the key attributes that required of an incoming director, taking into account the existing Board composition, the requirements of the Group and the salient factors outlined in the Board Diversity Policy.
+After endorsement of these key attributes by the Board, the NC taps on the personal networks of the Directors to source potential candidates.
 The potential candidates will go through a short-listing process.
-Interviews are then set up with the short-listed candidates for the NC to assess them before a decision is made.
+Interviews are then arranged with the shortlisted candidates, to enable the NC to assess their suitability before a decision is made.

 A newly appointed Director will have to submit himself for retirement and election at an AGM immediately following his appointment and thereafter, be subjected to retirement by rotation.

-The NC, having considered the confirmations received from the Independent Directors, is of the view that the other board representations and principal commitments of the Independent Directors do not hinder them from carrying out their duties to the Company.
-The NC is satisfied that sufficient time and attention have been accorded by these Independent Directors to the aff airs of the Company.
+The NC, having considered the confirmations received from the Independent Directors, is of the view that their other board representations and principal commitments of the Independent Directors do not hinder them from carrying out their duties to the Company.
+The NC is satisfied that sufficient time and attention have been accorded by these Independent Directors to the affairs of the Company.
 The Board concurred with the NC’s views.

-Please refer to the Profile of Board of Directors as set out on page 8 to 9 of the Annual Report for key information on the Directors.
+Please refer to the Profile of Board of Directors as set out on page 8 and 9 of the Annual Report for key information on the Directors.

 Board Performance